JetBrains/lets-plot/README_PYTHON.md

 ### Examples

-Try the following examples to study more features of the Datalore Plot library.
+Try the following examples to study more features of the Lets-Plot library.

 TBD: replace temporary URLs ---> permanent